jfloff/pywFM/README.md

 export LIBFM_PATH=/home/libfm/bin/
 ```

-Make sure you are compiling from source, since pywFM needs the `save_model` option which only appears in [this commit](https://github.com/srendle/libfm/commit/19db0d1e36490290dadb530a56a5ae314b68da5d) from October 2015.
-Beware that the installers in [libfm.org](libfm.org) are both dated before this commit.
+Make sure you are compiling source from `libfm` repository, since `pywFM` needs the `save_model` option which only appears in [this commit](https://github.com/srendle/libfm/commit/19db0d1e36490290dadb530a56a5ae314b68da5d) from October 2015. ***Beware that the installers and source code in [libfm.org](libfm.org) are both dated before this commit.***

 Then, install `pywFM` using `pip`:
 ```shell